 Are noise-cancelling headphones impairing our hearing skills?
 Some audiologists are beginning to worry a.
 Students work individually or in pairs to choose the correct option.
-You may want to review the modal verbs can, should, may and must before students do this activity.
+You may want to review the modal verbs might, should, must, may, need to, have to and ought to before students do this activity.
 To extend the activity, ask students to replace the modal with any other modal that fits grammatically and retains the same purpose.

-Level 1: Elementary
+Level 2: Intermediate